The Kept Man of the Princess Knight: Anime

 An anime television series adaptation was announced during the "Dengeki Bunko Winter Festival 2025" livestream event on February 16, 2025.
-The series will be produced by Blade and directed by Chihiro Kumano, with Deko Akao handling series composition and Hisao Ishii designing the characters.
+The series will be produced by Blade and directed by Chihiro Kumano, with Deko Akao handling series composition, Hisao Ishii designing the characters, and Taku Iwasaki composing the music.
+It is set to premiere in January 2027.

 Reception

 The series won the Grand Prize at the 28th Dengeki Novel Prize in 2021.